 A Full Authority Digital Engine Control (FADEC) comes to good use in combination with a fuel injection system, only then are the advantages available to the pilot or operator of the aircraft.

-Compared to the previous described ignition systems FADECs are complicated systems and you will probably need help from an engineer familiar with the system.
+Compared to the previous described ignition systems FADECs are complicated systems and you will probably need help from an engineer familiar with the system you plan on using.

 Full Authority Digital Engine Control

 A sophisticated ignition: full authority digital engine control (FADEC) is a memory mapped microprocessor controlled ignition with sensors measuring MAP, CHT, EGT, RPM, atmospheric and oil pressure.
 It controls fuel injection and ignition timing to fully optimize the power produced by the engine.

 These systems add considerable complexity and additional wiring to the original electrical system as they need (among other things) a separate backup power supply from second battery.
 This secondary battery must be kept fully charged during flight through a special schottky diode (low voltage drop type) and must be monitored for charging.

 Due to the added weight of the parts of the FADEC the weight and balance of the aircraft must be recalculated after installation.